 ➔ How should I approach the artist statement or statement of purpose?

-Your artist statement should explain your artistic interests, conceptual focus, influences, and goals.
-For graduate applications, also include why you’re applying to this specific program, how your work has evolved, and what you hope to research or pursue further.
-Be personal, reflective, and professional.
+Your artist statement should communicate your artistic interests, conceptual focus, influences, and future goals.
+For graduate school applications, explain why you’re applying to this specific program, how your work has evolved, and what you hope to research or develop further.
+Be clear, authentic, and professional — admissions committees value thoughtful, reflective statements.

 ➔ Can I include interdisciplinary or experimental work?